Accessibility statement

 • decide whether the complaint should be investigated under the Formal Complaints procedure or whether it would be more appropriately investigated under another procedure, notifying the complainant accordingly.

-6.4 You will normally be contacted by the investigator within 10 working days of submitting your complaint.
-The investigator will let you know the date by which they expect the investigation to be completed.
-This should normally be within five weeks of the complaint being received.
+6.4 Investigations should normally be completed within five weeks of the complaint being received.
 This timescale may vary where complexities arise in the complaint or other factors.
 Where the timescale becomes extended, you will be kept informed as to progress.

-6.5 The investigator(s) may at their discretion seek information from and/or interview you and any other parties identified through their investigation.
-They may consider use of a facilitated conversation where they deem it appropriate to understand and/or resolve a complaint.
+6.5 The Complaints Team may at their discretion seek information from you and any other parties identified through their investigation.
+They may consider the use of a facilitated conversation where they deem it appropriate to understand and/or resolve a complaint.

-6.6 If you are required to attend in person at any time as part of the investigation, you have the right to be accompanied by a registered student or employee of the University and/or an employee of the Students’ Union or Graduate Students’ Association (including full-time officers).
+6.6 If you are required to attend in person at any time as part of the investigation, you have the right to be accompanied by a registered student or employee of the University and/or an employee of the Students’ Union.
 However, anyone accompanying you cannot speak for you or attend in your place.
 Legal representation is not normally allowed.

-6.7 After the investigation is completed, you will receive a letter from the Academic Registrar stating the outcome and giving reasons for any decision made and brief details of how it was arrived at.
+6.7 After the investigation and consideration of your complaint has been completed, you will receive a letter from the Complaints Manager or Complaints Officer stating the outcome and giving reasons for any decision made and brief details of how it was arrived at.

 6.8 If you accept a proposed remedy, it shall be in full and final settlement to resolve the complaint and will be implemented as soon as reasonably practicable.